f0000000x/Cloud-Computing/Python_Editor/Readme.md

-# Pycharm Editor
+# Pycharm Remote Editor

-## Cloud Side:
+## Configuring Cloud Side:
-1. SSH to the instance.
+1. SSH to your instance (AWS or GCP).
 2. sudo git clone <the repo of deep learning>
 3. Change the repo permissions by
 ```